The aim of this project is to create more awareness about the complexity of river bodies, with a focus on the ambiguity of large-scale hydropower.

 The effectiveness of hydropower as a base load energy source for low-powered countries is, due to climate change and correlated extreme weather conditions (e.g. drought), getting less and less reliable.
 This, in combination with potential water shortages and other negative impacts that a hydropower dam has on surrounding and lowland areas, causes in some cases that hydropower development has a net negative impact on the natural and social environment.

 This dilemma deserves more attention in mainstream media and therefore we try to accelerate the debate and at the same time pay attention to viable alternatives (think of solar PV, wind, micro-hydro) and ask ourselves the question: what is true sustainable energy in times of climate change?

-The result will be a multi-media production based on a compilation of interviews, 360 film, photographs and observations during the journey.
-A series public engagement activities will follow after online publication, in cooperation with our (media)partners.
+The result will be a multi-media production based on a compilation of interviews, short 360 film, photographs and observations during the journey.
+A series public engagement activities will follow after online publication, in cooperation with our (transmedia)partners.